MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 1. Users without edit permissions select **View** instead of **Edit** see the export details.

-1. This side pane shows the set up of this export.
+1. The side pane shows the configuration of an export.
 Without edit permissions, you can't change values.
 Select **Close** to return to the exports page.

 ## Schedule and run exports

-Each export you configure has a schedule.
-By default exports are run as part of the system every [scheduled refresh](system.md#schedule-tab).
-You can customize the schedule when this export should be run.
-If turned off, the export will only run if activated manually.
+Each export you configure has a refresh schedule.
+During a refresh, the system looks for new or updated data to include in an export.
+By default, exports are run as part of every [scheduled system refresh](system.md#schedule-tab).
+You can customize the refresh schedule or turn it off to run exports manually.

+Export schedules depend on the state of your environment.
+If there are [dependencies](system.md#refresh-policies) being updated when a scheduled export should start, the system will first finish running the dependencies and then run the export.
+You can see when an export was last refreshed in column **Refreshed**.

 ### Schedule exports

-You can choose custom schedules for your exports.
-You can define this for individual or a several exports at once.
-The exports page shows the current schedule in the column **Schedule**.
+You can define custom refresh schedules for individual exports or a several exports at once.
+The currently defined schedule is listed in the **Schedule** column of the export list.
 The permission to change the schedule is the same as for [editing and defining exports](export-destinations.md#set-up-a-new-export).

-Note that schedules for exports depend on the state of your instance.
-If there are [dependencies](system.md#refresh-policies) being updated for scheduled exports when schedule should start, the system will wait until these have finished, then run the export.
-You can see when an export was last refreshed in column **Refreshed**.

 1. Go to **Data** > **Exports**.

-1. Select the export you want to schedule in the list.
+1. Select the export you want to schedule.

-1. Select **Schedule** from the commandbar or the dropdown menu.
+1. Select **Schedule** in the command bar.

-1. Within the panel that opened choose between having this export run automatically or only manually with the toggle control "Schedule run".
-When toggle is set to off, this export will only be run if triggered by a user.
-Your previously defined schedule will remain stored.
-It only has an effect if the toggle is set to on.
+1. In the **Schedule export** pane, set the **Schedule run** to **On** to run the export automatically.
+Set it to **Off** to refresh it manually.

-1. When editing a schedule choose recurrence type, then define details for it.
+1. For automatically refreshed exports, choose a **Recurrence** value and specify the details for it.
 The time defined applies to all instances of a recurrence.
-This time reflects when that export should start.
+This is the time when an export should start refreshing.

-1. When done with defining a schedule save it by activating **Save**.
+1. Apply and activate your changes by selecting **Save**.

+<-->

 When editing the schedule for several exports, you need to make an additional choice in control **Keep or override schedules**:
 - If you only want to disable or enable if these exports should run on schedule, then choose **Keep individual schedules** option.
 This will preserve the previously definied schedule for each export.